 Several filming locations took place across Alberta, which is located in western Canada, including the famous Calgary town.
 It served as a fictional Boston appearing from the very first episode.
 Mount Royal University and Alberta Institute of Technology were among the filming locations featured in the college scenes of the series.

-Edmonton City is another filming location situated in Alberta and north of Calgary.
+Edmonton City is another filming location in Alberta, north of Calgary.
 It was used as the city where the Cordyceps virus broke out.
 It’s home to the Alberta Legislature Building, which was used as a replica of Massachusetts’ State House.
-Alberta also embraces the beautiful Canmore Town, which was another pretty filming location featuring azure waters, spacious green landscapes, and snow-capped mountains.
+Alberta also embraces the beautiful Canmore Town, another pretty filming location featuring azure waters, spacious green landscapes, and snow-capped mountains.

 8. Lara Croft: Tomb Raider – Cambodia

-Tomb Raider is another film series that initially started as an adventurous video game.
-Angelina Jolie played Lara Croft perfectly, aiding in popularising the story and character.
-Besides, the film featured incredible destinations in different places worldwide.
-The story of Lara Croft was taken from parts of Europe and all the way to Southeast Asia.
+Tomb Raider is another film series that started as an adventurous video game.
+Angelina Jolie played Lara Croft perfectly, popularising the story and character.
+The film also featured incredible destinations worldwide.
+The story of Lara Croft was taken from parts of Europe and Southeast Asia.

-Despite the abundant filming locations used to produce this fascinating film series, Cambodia was the one to capture the attention of everyone.
+Despite the abundant filming locations used to produce this fascinating film series, Cambodia was the one that captured everyone’s attention.
 It’s home to the renowned Angkor Wat Temple, an ancient building that narrates Cambodian culture and history.
-The temple was featured in the movie, serving as the Ta Prohm Temple in the part of the story where Croft meets the mysterious girl.
+The temple was featured in the movie, serving as the Ta Prohm Temple in the part where Croft meets the mysterious girl.

 Another interesting fact about the ancient temple is that it was among the inspiring locations Disney used to create one of its films.
-The temple was the inspiration behind the alluring Atlantis City in the famous Disney film Atlantis: The Lost Empire.
+The temple inspired the alluring Atlantis City in the famous Disney film Atlantis: The Lost Empire.

 9. The Last Kingdom – Hungary

-The Last Kingdom is among the most trending period dramas on Netflix at the moment.
+The Last Kingdom is among the most trending period dramas on Netflix.
 This epic series is based on Bernard Cornwell’s historical book series “Saxon Stories.”
-Although the series is based in medieval England, the filming locations were mostly set in Hungary.
+Although the series is based in medieval England, the filming locations were primarily set in Hungary.
 The majority of the scenes were shot inside Korda Studios in Budapest, which is open for the public to book tours around the medieval backlot built within.

-Göböljárás Village is another Hungarian destination that served the story well, becoming the set of several Saxon towns, including Eoferwic, Winchester, and Rumcofa.
+Göböljárás Village is another Hungarian destination that served the story well.
+It became the set of several Saxon towns, including Eoferwic, Winchester, and Rumcofa.
 The village sits outside Budapest and is around 30 kilometres away from the renowned Hungarian city of Százhalombatta.
 The vast landscapes of the countryside appeared to imitate Old England.
-Also, it served as the filming location of several battles in the series.
+It also served as the filming location of several battles in the series.

-Another filming location that was featured in the series was Lake Velence, one of the largest lakes in Hungary, visited yearly by locals and tourists.
-The lake is a great swimming spot during the hot days of summer when family enjoy their holidays.
-It’s even quite crowded during autumn when the weather is a bit colder, given that the lake is among Europe’s warmest ones ever.
+Another filming location featured in the series was Lake Velence, one of the largest lakes in Hungary, visited yearly by locals and tourists.
+The lake is a great swimming spot during the hot days of summer when families enjoy their holidays.
+It’s even quite crowded during autumn when the weather is a bit colder, given that the lake is among Europe’s warmest lakes.

 10. Home Alone – Chicago, US

-Christmas wouldn’t really feel right if the most famous Christmas movie, Home Alone, wasn’t playing on every television.
-It’s one of the best family movies that people have been falling in love with, and it remains among the most iconic Christmas movies.
-It’s quite known that little Kevin was left alone at the family’s house in Chicago while they all flew to spend their vacation in Paris.
+Christmas wouldn’t feel right if the most famous Christmas movie, Home Alone, wasn’t playing on every television.
+It’s one of the best family movies people have been falling in love with, and it remains among the most iconic Christmas movies.
+It’s pretty known that little Kevin was left alone at the family’s house in Chicago while they all flew to spend their vacation in Paris.

-Interestingly, that colossal house featured in the film does exist in real-life, proudly sitting in Winnetka, Illinois.
-This area was the filming location of the majority of the movie’s scenes.
+Interestingly, the colossal house featured in the film does exist in real life, proudly sitting in Winnetka, Illinois.
+This area was the filming location of most of the movie’s scenes.
 Even the film’s interior shots took place in the house’s living room and the famous Grand Staircase.

 The building is currently known as the Home Alone House.
-Even a couple of decades after the movie was released, people still visit the house and take pictures in front of the façade, imitating Kevin’s jaw-dropped shocked face.
+Even a few decades after the movie was released, people still visit the house and take pictures before the façade, imitating Kevin’s jaw-dropped, shocked face.

-Now that you’ve delved into some fascinating filming locations of iconic movies and series!
-Let us know which ones captivated you the most.
+Now that you’ve discovered some fascinating filming locations for iconic movies and series let us know which ones captivated you the most.